henryossinger/Creating-a-S2S-VPN-Connecting-On-Prem-to-to-Azure/README.md

 <h2>strongSwan</h2>

 Like all Linux applications, strongSwan config can be found in /etc/, more specifically /etc/ipsec.conf.
-We can start to edit this configuration with sudo nano ipsec.conf.
+We can edit the configuration with "sudo nano /etc/ipsec.conf".

 StrongSwan provides a ton of options for us to setup, but this one is quite basic: